laddp/spotify/README.md

 that still bugged me, so I resolved to save my list of liked songs somewhere safe.
 This is the script I wrote to do that.

-Stores the contents of your Spotify library will be saved as JSON file `yyyy-mm-dd.json`
+Stores the contents of your Spotify library as a JSON file `yyyy-mm-dd-playlists.json`

 Usage: